 Snell chose 3 researchers to do the study, including Dr. Frederick Rivara.
 Dr. Rivara was a bicycle helmet advocate and an active helmet lobbyist.
 This was an odd choice.
 Helmet research conducted by helmet lobbyists was likely to be biased.

 “done to demonstrate the effectiveness of bicycle helmets in reducing head injury”.

 Note the assumption of effectiveness upfront instead of asking an open-ended question.
 The bias also came from the Snell foundation.

 Using sponsored “research” to promote helmets and lobby for legislation

-Funding more flawed research
+Funding more research